alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Given the same immutable inputs, `ConvertToUsd` returns the same value.
 Conceptually, it could be replaced by a lookup table.

-Repeating the calculation may waste processor time, but it does not create another program-visible event.
+Calling it again with the same arguments may waste processor time, but it does not create another program-visible event.
 It does not append another line, consume service quota, advance a cursor, or affect what the next invocation returns.

 Now consider obtaining the exchange rate: